Faithful and Efficient Explanations for Neural Networks via Neural Tangent Kernel Surrogate Models: Methodology for Linearizing NNs via kGLMs

 \section{Methodology for Linearizing NNs via kGLMs}

-In this appendix, we describe the procedure to achieve a linearization of the NN via a kGLM surrogate model.
+We describe the procedure to achieve a linearization of the NN via a kGLM surrogate model.
 First, we fit a supervised NN using standard techniques.
-Next, we compute the $\ntk$ described in Section~\ref{sec:pNTK_nu} from the NN.
-This kernel acts as the feature space of the kGLM. we fit the kGLM \cite{scikit-learn} (\verb|sklearn.linear_model.SGDClassifier|) using the kernels computed from the same training data as the NN is trained upon.
+Next, we compute the $\ntk$.
+This kernel acts as the feature space of the kGLM. we fit the kGLM~\citep{scikit-learn} (\verb|sklearn.linear_model.SGDClassifier|) using the kernels computed from the same training data as the NN is trained upon.
 The dimensionality of the output vector from the kGLM will be the same as the NN, and is equal to the number of classes.

-We are concerned with demonstrating that after applying an invertible mapping function $\Phi$, the neural network decision function is approximately equal to the kGLM decision function.
+We are concerned with demonstrating that after applying an invertible mapping function $\Phi$, the NN decision function is approximately equal to the kGLM decision function.
 Because the decision function is typically only a function of the probabilities of each class, this objective can be achieved by showing the following approximation holds:

 Across many models and datasets we generally observed that the trend between the NN activation and the kGLM activation was ``S-shaped'', or else was already linear.
 The analytic class of function that are ``S-shaped'' are sometimes called sigmoid functions.
 The following three functions are used to map the kGLM to the NN.